CZDanol/DNLTray/README.md

 - Always put four rectangles around the pattern (determining position of outer walls)

 # To-do
+- Frames – you can put other organizers on (inner horizontal mounts don't fall through)
 - Half-height variants for trays with height > 1?
 - Maybe thicker walls for larger bins?
 - Releases